neos-modding-group/neos-modding-group.github.io/mods.md

 Adds user join and leave notifications to the notifications panel

-The latest version is [1.2.0](https://github.com/badhaloninja/UserJoinLeaveNotifications/releases/tag/v1.2.0):
+The latest version is [1.3.0](https://github.com/badhaloninja/UserJoinLeaveNotifications/releases/tag/v1.3.0):
-Solved issue of ReversePatch not working as intended with harmony versions past v2.1.0.0 breaking compatibility with desktop notifications
+Added config items for notification sounds

 ## Developers